O' God, the Aftermath: Background

-The words featured on the cover of the CD are the lyrics to the song Coffinspire: Multitude, Multitudes In the Valley of Decision, which is a verse from the Bible.
+The words featured on the cover of the CD are the lyrics to the song "Coffinspire: Multitude, Multitudes in the Valley of Decision", which is from Joel 3:13 - 16.

 Track listing

 Awards

 In 2006, the album was nominated for a Dove Award for Recorded Music Packaging of the Year at the 37th GMA Dove Awards.

 In the same year, the album was nominated for a Grammy Award for Best Recording Package at the 48th Annual Grammy Awards.